magicaks/magicaks/setup.md

 ### 1. Duplicate this repository

 [Duplicate](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) this repository in GitHub and make your repository private.
-You will need to change some of the terraform scripts etc. throughout this setup.
+You will need to change some of the Terraform scripts etc. throughout this setup.

 ### 2. Create an AKS cluster admins AAD group

-1. Log in as AAD admin.
+1. Log in as AAD admin:

     ```sh
     az login